AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Homeowners insurance: Homeowners insurance covers the cost of damages caused by fires, theft, vandalism, smoke, and floods.
 Acceptance offers coverage for your personal belongings as an add-on, such as an engagement ring, to a homeowners insurance policy.

 • Vehicles for sport: Acceptance provides coverage for motorcycles, snowmobiles, travel trailers, off-road vehicles, and water vehicles.
-Customize your outdoor vehicle insurance plan to your needs by choosing the Saver, Plus, or Elite plan.
-Here is a breakdown of what each plan covers:
+Customize your outdoor vehicle insurance plan to your needs by choosing the Saver, Plus, or Elite plan, which include a selection of various coverages depending on the plan, such as safety apparel, towing, and accident forgiveness.

 • Life insurance: Acceptance offers term life insurance and whole life insurance.
 Term life insurance is ideal because it lasts for a set period of time, while whole life insurance is typically more expensive and covers you for your lifetime.